2007 Gisborne earthquake

 The 2007 Gisborne earthquake occurred under the Pacific Ocean about 50 km off the eastern coast of New Zealand's North Island at 8:55 pm NZDT on 20 December.
-The tremor had a moment magnitude of 6.7 and maximum Mercalli intensity of VII (Very Strong), and affected the city of Gisborne, but was felt widely across the country from Auckland in the north to Dunedin in the south.
+With a moment magnitude of 6.7 and maximum Mercalli intensity of VII (Very Strong), the tremor affected the city of Gisborne and was felt widely throughout the country, from Auckland in the north to Dunedin in the south.

 Tectonic setting

-New Zealand lies along the boundary between the Australian and Pacific plates.
+New Zealand lies along the boundary between the Indo-Australian plate and Pacific plate.